nancyalaswad90/Cloud-Native-Fundamentals-Scholarship-Program/README.md

 ----------------

-We're excited to start this journey with you.
-Over the next 8 weeks, you'll be working hard to finish the Foundations Course and be in the running for a full Nanodegree Scholarship!
+Over the next 8 weeks, We work hard to finish the Foundations Course and be in the running for a full Nanodegree Scholarship!

-Please explore and bookmark this site!
-It contains valuable information to help you successfully navigate the waters of the SUSE Cloud Native Foundations course.
+We explore and bookmark this site! which contains valuable information to help us successfully navigate the waters of the SUSE Cloud Native Foundations course.

-We'll be with you every step of the way!
+>  **This repository show every step of the way, and every good resource we can explore.**